carlsmith/coffeeshop/docs/book/cosh_storage.md

 The `set` function returns the value it set to storage.

-Note: Throughout the cosh API, URLs are distinguished from key strings by simply checking if the string contains a colon or a slash; if it does, it's a URL, else a key string.
-For this reason, you can not create keys containing either of those characters.
+Note: Throughout the cosh API, URLs are distinguished from key strings by simply checking if the string contains a slash (`/`).
+If it does, it's a URL, else a key string.
+For this reason, you can not create keys containing a slash.

+Keys of the pattern `cosh*` are reserved.

 ## Function: `get`